synapsecns/synapse-contracts/contracts/vault/Bridge.md

   - `adapters`: list of Synapse adapters, that will be used for swaps on **initial chain**.
   - `deadline`: deadline for swap on **destination chain**.
 If deadline check is failed, user **will receive bridge token**.
     > If bridge token on **destination chain** is `WGAS`, it will be automatically unwrapped and sent as native chain `GAS`.
+- `gasdropRequested`: whether receiving address wants to obtain a small gas airdrop (GasDrop) on destination chain.
+Disabling GasDrop leads to a lower minimum for the bridge fee.

 > `token` and `destinationSwapParams.path[0]` are two counterparts of the bridge token, representing its addresses on initial and destination chain respectively.